Museum staff member assist child using the wheel chair lift

 ACCESSIBILITY

 The New York Transit Museum is committed to providing a welcoming and accessible experience for all visitors.
 Both the Transit Museum in Brooklyn and the Gallery & Store at Grand Central Terminal are wheelchair accessible.
+Below you’ll find information about accessibility, admission, and services to help ensure a smooth and welcoming experience for all visitors.

 ADMISSION & ASSISTANCE

-• Adults with disabilities pay $5 admission (excluding groups of 5+; click here to make a Group Reservation.).
+• Adults with disabilities pay $5 admission (excluding groups of 5 or more).

 • Personal Care Attendants get free admission with code PCA at checkout.